Students Admitted with an English as a Second Language Requirement (ESLR): Foundation Program required

 - During a fall or winter term, you will be able to study ESLA plus a maximum of 0.5 credit.

 - During a summer term, if you have accepted an offer of admission to a fall undergraduate program, you will be able to take ESLA plus 0.5 credit in the summer term.
-If you have no fall admission you will only be able to register in your ESLA course.
+If you have no fall admission, you will only be able to register in your ESLA course.
+See the Summer Studies website for the summer course load chart (located in the ‘Students Admitted with an ESLR…’ section).

-If you need help with your registration, see the Registrar’s Office Registration help website.
+If you need help with your registration, see the Registrar’s Office Registration Website.

 STEP 3: Activate your Student Computing Account (including your email)